 National Action Plan on Disability

-The NAP 2012-2020 is available from the downloads area of the Brochure Service as a PDF in German and English as well as in an easy-read version.
+The NAP on Disability II is available from the downloads area of the Brochure Service as a PDF in German and English.

 Last update: 21 November 2019